kkirchheim/mlsw2022-goe/README.md

 This is the code for the workshop paper *On Outlier Exposure with Generative Models* as published on the NeurIPS 2022 Machine Learning Safety Workshop.

-In the paper, we take a first step into exploring the idea of using generative models to sample from low density regions of the data distriubtion.
+In the paper, we take a first step into exploring the idea of using generative models to sample example outliers from low likelihood regions of the data distribution.
-Such samples can be used as synthetic outliers for outlier exposure, and we show that they tend to make the model more robust to Out-of-Distribution data compared to models exposed to uniform noise.
+Such samples can be used as synthetic outliers for outlier exposure, and we show that they tend to make the model more robust to Out-of-Distribution (OOD) data compared to models exposed to uniform noise.

 <div align="center">